ObolNetwork/obol-docs/docs/fr/testnet.md

 ## Devnet 1

 The first devnet aimed to have a number of trusted operators test out our earliest tutorial flows.
-The aim was for a single user to complete these tutorials alone, using `docker compose` to spin up 4 Charon clients and 4 different validator clients on a single machine, with a remote consensus client.
+The aim was for a single user to complete the tutorials alone, using `docker compose` to spin up 4 Charon clients, and 4 different validator clients on a single machine, using a remote consensus client.
 The keys were created locally in Charon and activated with the existing launchpad.

 **Participants:** Obol Dev Team, Client team advisors.